opencv/opencv/modules/gpu/doc/object_detection.rst

 	Performs object detection with a multi-scale window.

     :param img: Source image.
-See  :func:`gpu::HOGDescriptor::detect`  for type limitations.
+See  :cpp:func:`gpu::HOGDescriptor::detect`  for type limitations.

     :param found_locations: Detected objects boundaries.

     :param hit_threshold: Threshold for the distance between features and SVM classifying plane.
-See  :func:`gpu::HOGDescriptor::detect`  for details.
+See  :cpp:func:`gpu::HOGDescriptor::detect`  for details.

     :param win_stride: Window stride.
 It must be a multiple of block stride.